 Successful engineering managers typically require training and experience in both general management (which may include business adinistration and the specific engineering disciplines that will be used by the engineering team to be managed.
 But additionally, the successful engineering manager must understand that the factors that cause certain individuals to pursue careers in engineering are often quite different than those for individuals who are driven by purely entrepreneurial thinking.
 Consequently, the skills necessary to coach, mentor and motivate technical professionals are often very different from those that are required for individuals in other fields.

 Engineering Management at the J.B.
 Speed School of Engineering

 We offer a Master of Engineering in Engineering Management here at University of Louisville for working engineers of any discipline.
 As of August 2013, our 30 credit hour program will be offered completely online.
 We offer the only such program in the State of Kentucky.
-For more information about the program please visit:
+Click here for more information about the online program.